 Date:

 RE: Project Name

-State Project No.

-Federal-Aid Project No.
+Federal-Aid Project No -

 Parcel Number Unit Number

-LETTE.
-OF OFFER TO PURCHASE
+LETTE R OF OFFER TO PURCHASE

 Dear :

-ou are aware that the State of Alaska, Department of Transportation & Public Facilities (DOT&PF) ito [describe project]
+- · Alaska, Department of Transportati on & Public Facilities (DOT&PF) is

-the project, we need to purchase your property and/or property rights, since a portion of the new on will extend approximately feet onto your property.
-I am DOT&PF's Agent in completing ction.
-5
+construc ase your property and/or property ri feet onto your property.
+I a ghts, since a portion of the new am DOT&PF's Agent in completing

-all of th erty has been examined by qualified appraisers and appraisal reviewers who have carefully considered elements that contribute to the market value of your property.
-The market value of your property has mined to be \$ for [insert appropriate Option and Clauses from Page 2 of this exhibit]. :d
+all of th e elements that contribute to the nalified appraisers and appraisal revi market value of your property.
+The for [insert appropriate Option and C

-Please c sider this a final offer to purchase your property.
+Please c consider this a final offer to purch hase your property.

-attached Memora location and size of your property to be purchased is described on the enclosed Warranty Deed with arcel plat.
-Other documents necessary to purchase your property are enclosed, including the dum of Agreement, Purchase Voucher(s), Easement and Construction Permit.
-The enclosed brochure dditional information about right-of-way acquisition procedures.
+attached Memora I parcel plat.
+Other documents no andum of Agreement, Purchase V ecessary to purchase your property n the enclosed Warranty Deed with the are enclosed, including the tion Permit.
+The enclosed brochure

-we have ing institution may require payment of funds for a partial release of those lands being acquired.
-After btained all necessary releases, we will send the sale proceeds to you.
-The State of Alaska will reimburoperty taxes to you based on the percentage of your property acquired.
+we have e obtained all necessary releases, of those lands being acquired.
+After ou.
+The State of Alaska will reimburso quired.

-Please f free to call me at [phone] . if I can be of assistance in this matter.
+Please f eel free to call me at [phone] if I can be of assistance in this matter.

-Sincere
+Sincere ly,

-Right-o Vay Agent
+Right-o f-Way Agent

-Enclosu S
+Enclosu ures